byun618/KNUCoin/README.md

 ```

-4. Remove the bin folder from KNUCoin (since it assumes platform binaries that are made for MacOS).
+4. Remove the bin folder from `KNUCoin` (since it assumes platform binaries that are made for MacOS).

 ```shell
 fabric-repo/KNUCoin/go/src/knucoin/network$ rm -rf bin/
 ```

-5. Copy the bin folder from fabric-samples, and paste it into the KNUCoin folder
+5. Copy the bin folder from `fabric-samples`, and paste it into the `KNUCoin` folder

 ```shell
 fabric-repo/KNUCoin/go/src/knucoin/network$ mkdir bin && cp -r ../../../../../fabric-samples/bin .
 ```

-6. If you do a ls in your bin folder within your KNUCoin, you should see the following:
+6. If you do a ls in your bin folder within your `KNUCoin`, you should see the following:

 ```shell
 fabric-repo/KNUCoin/go/src/knucoin/network/bin$ ls